WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Method

 Here, $z$ is a standard Gaussian noise, $\alpha_t$, $\bar{\alpha}_t$, and $\sigma_t$ are predefined constants~\cite{ho2020denoising}.
 In addition, at time step $t$, we can obtain the estimation of the clean data point $\hat{x}_t$ via:

-Although Eq.~\eqref{eq:inv} enforces no explicit constraints over the specular albedo and the detailed normal, we still model them in the diffusion prior $\epsilon$ as we find that sampling them together with $A$ can produce a high-quality specular albedo map $S$ and detailed normal map $N_d$.
+Although Eq.~\eqref{eq:inv} enforces no explicit constraints over the specular albedo and the detailed normal, we still model them in the diffusion prior $\epsilon$ as we find that sampling them together with $A$ can also produce a high-quality specular albedo map $S$ and detailed normal map $N_d$, which avoid extra efforts to train a network to predict them from $A$.

 \paragraph{Initialization} Before optimization, we require initializing the lighting model $\Gamma_\theta$.
-To this end, we first select a scan $x_0^{ref}$ from our Light Stage dataset that has the most similar skin tone to the captured subject (recall we assume skin tone is provided in Section~\ref{sec:method:data}).
+To this end, we first select a scan $x_0^{ref}$ from our Light Stage dataset that has the most similar skin tone to the captured subject.
 We further adjust the diffuse albedo components in $x_0^{ref}$ to the target skin tone via color matching.
 We optimize $\gamma^g$ to minimize the photometric loss between $I_{UV}$ and the SH-shaded $x_0^{ref}$.
 We initialize all SH parameters in $V$ as $0$.

 Instead of sampling the diffusion model from the Gaussian noise $x_T$ as DoRA, we start with a cleaner data sample $x_{T_{init}}$.
 Specifically, we add $T_{init}=0.6\cdot T$ steps of noise to $x_0^{ref}$ to obtain $x_{T_{init}}$.
 Compared to DoRA, our method requires fewer sampling steps without sacrificing quality.